TrevorFrench/blog/source/_posts/Is-Microsoft-NASDAQ-MSFT-a-BUY.md

 **Why are people paying a premium in the form of higher P/E ratios?**
 One word: Azure.
 Only beaten by Amazon Web Services (AWS), Microsoft’s Azure is leading an entire industry called cloud computing.
 An excerpt from their own website:

-*"Cloud computing is when you access computing services — like servers, storage, networking, software — over the internet (“the cloud”) from a provider like Azure.
-For example, instead of storing personal documents and photos on your personal computer’s hard drive, most people now store them online: that’s cloud computing."*
+*\"Cloud computing is when you access computing services — like servers, storage, networking, software — over the internet (“the cloud”) from a provider like Azure.
+For example, instead of storing personal documents and photos on your personal computer’s hard drive, most people now store them online: that’s cloud computing.\"*

 To give an idea of how big this market is and how fast it’s growing:

--In the first quarter of 2018 Microsoft, Amazon, and Google reported a combined revenue of $8.4 billion from cloud computing alone.
+-In the first quarter of 2018 Microsoft, Amazon, and Google reported a combined revenue of \$8.4 billion from cloud computing alone.

--In the first quarter of 2019 the three tech giants reported $13.3 billion in combined revenue from cloud computing (annualized, that’s a market worth over $50 billion).
+-In the first quarter of 2019 the three tech giants reported \$13.3 billion in combined revenue from cloud computing (annualized, that’s a market worth over \$50 billion).

 -These statistics illustrate a market growth of over 58%.

 **How will MSFT perform in a downturn?**
-MSFT has a Beta (5Y Monthly) of 1.23, which means that for every dollar that the market increases or decreases MSFT will generally increase or decrease by $1.23 (this is a very watered-down explanation of beta, I suggest researching this topic more if you don’t understand it).
+MSFT has a Beta (5Y Monthly) of 1.23, which means that for every dollar that the market increases or decreases MSFT will generally increase or decrease by \$1.23 (this is a very watered-down explanation of beta, I suggest researching this topic more if you don’t understand it).

 This statistic prevents the stock from technically being labeled a defensive stock; however, it’s suite of business tools are integrated closely into the operations of many large companies and aren’t likely to be subject to discretionary cuts.